The transnational SHAPE e-service for ecotourism in Sustainable Heritage Areas

 The e-service is an open-access online service facilitating local, regional and transnational cooperation and partnerships and knowledge exchange.
 It compiles together the project deliverables in a user friendly manner.

 An end-user centric approach

-The e-service will be established in close cooperation with target groups, as these are involved as project partners (representing SHAs), associated partners (representing sectoral agencies, SMEs and NGOs), and other project stakeholders in the involved SHAs.
+The e-service was established in close cooperation with target groups, as these are involved as project partners (representing SHAs), associated partners (representing sectoral agencies, SMEs and NGOs), and other project stakeholders in the involved SHAs.
 An end-user centric approach, early launch of the e-service, and integration via the communication and stakeholder cooperation activities of the participating SHAs will create long-lasting effects.